• Skip to primary navigation

 a photo of a whole butternut squash inside the pressure cooker and a photo below of a white bowl filled with cubed butternut squash

-Instant Pot Butternut Squash recipe is going to make serving butternut squash with your holiday meals a breeze.
+Instant Pot Butternut Squash is going to make serving butternut squash with your holiday meals a breeze.

 You can use a pressure cooker to make firm butternut squash that you can then use to make other butternut squash recipes.